 Customer New Product Ideas Are Bad Ideas

-Few businesses have limitless resources so it is unlikely that it will be possible to identify any common new product themes from the relatively small number of customers it will be possible to survey on new product ideas.
+Few businesses have limitless resources so it is unlikely that it will be possible to identify any common new product themes from the relatively small number of customers it will be possible to survey.
 Each response returned will often therefore need to be researched further as a stand-alone item.

 Improving The New Product Concept Process

-A better approach may be to first develop some potential new products concepts in before engaging with customers.
-These may often be initial ideas with little detail on how they may be implemented but simply designed to solicit a response and to start a dialogue.
+A better approach may be to first develop some potential new products concepts before engaging with customers.
+These may often be initial ideas with little detail but simply designed to solicit a response and to start a dialogue.

-Fuelling the process with some potential ideas often leads to increased customer engagement and a better response that is less focussed on what is available now.
-Many of the concepts introduced will be complete non-starters but may at least deliver feedback on why they will not work that may be filtered in to the next set of concepts.
+Fuelling the process with some potential ideas often leads to increased customer engagement and a better response that is less focused on what is available now.
+Many of the concepts introduced will be complete non-starters but may at least deliver constructive feedback.

-Marketing should be tasked to customer discussion rather than sales.
+Marketing could take on the new product discussion.
 This has the advantage of allowing sales to concentrate on the short term and ensure that the conversation is turned away from existing competition.
 With marketing in charge of the process any customer input can be fed directly into the new product screening process.
-Sales may then brought back into the process at a later point when new product concepts have been screened and developed to a point they may be taken forward.
+Sales may be brought back into the process at a later point when new product concepts have been screened and developed to a point they may be taken forward.